stansters/roblox-anti-afk-kick/README.md

 # roblox-anti-afk-kick
-does what it says on the tin yk
+does what it says on the tin ig idk

 big thanks to Fade#5584 he made it i jus added the prints and tested it lol